Behavior mutation: Neurotransmitters

 Neurotransmitters, dopamine and serotonin in particular, play an important role in the regulation of aggressive behaviours.
 Many studies are focused on genes that change the way neurotransmitters interact with receptors within the organism.
 For example, when individuals suffer from a mutation that causes them to have low levels of serotonin, there is an observed increase in impulsivity and depression With neurotransmitters playing a central role in the development of aggressive behaviour, it follows that many of the gene mutations that have been implicated with aggressive behaviours are involved in the breakdown and/or receipt of neurotransmitters.

 Alexis Edwards and her team identified 59 mutations in 57 genes that affected aggressive behaviour in Drosophila melanogaster.
 The results of their research showed that 32 of the mutants displayed increased aggression and 27 of the mutants displayed less aggression than the control group.
 Several of the genes examined were found to affect nervous system development and function.
 Aggression was assessed in this experiment by depriving mutant Drosophila flies from food and then allowing them to defend a limited food source.
 The number of contest competitions between flies was recorded and compared to non-mutant flies to assess whether the mutants were more or less aggressive than the wild type.
 Examples of mutations that increase aggression are mutations in the fruitless or dissatisfaction genes which result in observable increases in male-male aggression.

 Amines

 Mutations involving amines have been shown to be a prevalent source of changes in behaviour.
 A point mutation in the structural gene for Monoamine Oxidase A, also known as MAO-A, is responsible for the breakdown of neurotransmitters.
-This mutation is X-linked, affecting only males, and eliminates the production of MAO-A. Males afflicted with this mutation are prone to mild mental retardation as well as violent and antisocial behaviour.
+This mutation is X-linked, affecting only males, and eliminates the production of MAO-A. Males afflicted with this mutation are prone to mild intellectual disability as well as violent and antisocial behaviour.
 Another amine affecting aggression is β-alanine which is a bioamine neurotransmitter that has been implicated in Drosophila aggression.
 A mutation known as the black mutation causes reduced levels of β-alanine and results in less reactive flies than the wild type.